Professor of Cancer Epidemiology

-I qualified in Medicine from the University of Oxford in 1986.
-After a series of posts in internal medicine I worked for a year in Malawi on a leprosy vaccine trial.
-I then completed my training in public health medicine before taking up a post as research fellow in the CRC Human Cancer Genetics group at the University of Cambridge in 1996.
-Having completed my doctoral studies in 1999 I won a Cancer Research UK Senior Clinical Research Fellowship in 2004 my fellowship was renewed and I was successful in obtaining programme grant funding.
-On completion of my fellowship in 2009 I was appointed Reader in Cancer Epidemiology and then promoted to a personal Chair in 2012.
+Professor Pharoah qualified in Medicine from the University of Oxford in 1986.
+After a series of posts in internal medicine he worked for a year in Malawi on a leprosy vaccine trial.
+Then he completed his training in public health medicine before taking up a post as research fellow in the CRC Human Cancer Genetics group at the University of Cambridge in 1996.
+Having completed his doctoral studies in 1999 he won a Cancer Research UK Senior Clinical Research Fellowship.
+In 2004 his fellowship was renewed and he was successful in obtaining programme grant funding.
+On completion of his fellowship in 2009 he was appointed Reader in Cancer Epidemiology and then promoted to a personal Chair in 2012.

-The major themes of the research programme of my group are:
+The major themes of the research programme of Professor Pharoah’s group are:

-4. SEARCH an ongoing study of genetic susceptibility to the common cancers.
+- SEARCH – an ongoing study of genetic susceptibility to the common cancers

 Professor Pharoah is the Director of Teaching for the Department of Public Health and Primary Care, University of Cambridge. he also lectures for the Mphil Epidemiology, MPhil Public Health and the Medical Sciences Tripos.